Who Is Hopsin? The Child Actor Who Grew Into a Rapper and Entrepreneur

 - Hopsin states that his two most influential inspirations are Michael Jackson & Eminem.

-Apparently while Marcus stayed in his parents basement he rarely left for an entire year.
-Studying his favorite rappers technique, style, sound, and other aspects of an MC.
+Apparently, while Marcus stayed in his parents' basement he rarely left for an entire year.
+Studying his favorite rappers technique, style, sound, and other aspects of being an MC.
 He watched and noted different ways artists came up.

 Take a year of practice and studying, throw in a pair of white contacts from Hot Topic, and you've got the new and improved Hopsin.